SocAIty/socaity/README.md

 # Important Note
-- PACKAGE IS UNDER DEVELOPMENT AND FAR AWAY FROM BEING PRODUCTION READY
+- PACKAGE IS IN ALPHA RELEASE.
+RAPID CHANGES TO SYNTAX AND FUNCTIONALITY NEED TO Be EXPECTED
 - LEAVE A STAR TO SUPPORT THIS WORK AND FOR MORE MODELS BEING ADDED TO THE LIBRARY